E-KAMALESH/High-Speed_8-bit_Vedic-Kogge-Stone_Mod-N_Counter_eSim_ihp_pdk/README.md

 > 4\.
 IHP Foundry Process and PDK Manuals.

 **Acknowledgement**
->The author thanks FOSSEE, IIT Bombay, IHP Microelec tronics, and all open-source tool developers whose efforts empower affordable and accessible VLSI design and tapeout.
+>The author thanks FOSSEE, IIT Bombay, IHP Microelectronics, and all open-source tool developers whose efforts empower affordable and accessible VLSI design and tapeout.